jellyfin/jellyfin.org/docs/general/server/media/shows.md

 # TV Shows

-TV Shows can be added to Jellyfin using the "TV Shows" library type.
+TV Shows can be added to Jellyfin using the "Shows" library type.

 import VideoHeader from './\_video-header.md';